Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 These are installed by the `tsd` tool via the `gulp tsd:tests` task.
 The definition files that are downloaded are specified in `tsd.tests.json`.

-All subdirectories will be removed when executing the `gulp clean` or `gulp clean:tsd` tasks (except for the custom directory) and should not be committed to source control.
+!!! warning

-* typings-tests/custom
+	All subdirectories will be removed when executing the `gulp clean` or `gulp clean:tsd` tasks (**except for the custom directory**) and should not be committed to source control.

-This directory contains any custom [TypeScript definition](http://www.typescriptlang.org/Handbook#writing-dts-files) files for your application that are not available on the [DefinitelyTyped](http://definitelytyped.org/) repository.
+This custom directory contains any custom [TypeScript definition](http://www.typescriptlang.org/Handbook#writing-dts-files) files for your application that are not available on the [DefinitelyTyped](http://definitelytyped.org/) repository.

 This is the only subdirectory of the `typings-tests` directory that should be committed to source control.